ESMValGroup/ESMValCore/doc/api/esmvalcore.api.rst

     False

 A ``Session`` also knows about the directories where the data will stored.
-The session name is used to previx the directories.
+The session name is used to prefix the directories.

 .. code-block:: python